 (iv) If the distribution exceeds the sum of the above three balances, then it will be deemed to come from the enterprise’s book earnings in excess of its tax earnings.
 That distribution will be treated as a dividend and will be subject to the surtax or the additional tax with a tax credit to the extent that there is a positive balance in the SAC Registry.

 (v) Only to the extent that a distribution exceeds the amounts described in 1. to 4., above, may that excess be treated as a return of capital for tax purposes, i.e., even if the payment is structured as a return of capital from a corporate law point of view.
-The imputation of a distribution to a return of capital can only be made up to the shareholder’s investment in the capital of the enterprise, as adjusted for inflation.
+The imputation of a distribution to a return of capital can only be made up to the extent of a shareholder’s investment in the capital of the enterprise, as adjusted for inflation.
+The inflation adjustment must be computed taking into account the CPI for the month prior to that in which the contribution was made through the month prior to the year-end.
 The imputation of a distribution to the capital of the enterprise must be made by taking into account the balances of the Registries at the end of the enterprise’s taxable year prior to the one in which the return of capital is made.
 Returns of capital are not subject to the surtax or the additional tax provided they are legally formalized as such.
+A capital reduction must be formalized no later than February of the year following that in which the distribution was made.

 (vi) Distributions in excess of the above categories are treated as a dividend and are subject to the surtax or the additional tax to the extent there is a balance in the SAC Registry.